Deathloop: Story and characters

 According to Bakaba, events in Deathloop were originally planned to have occurred across four days.
 Every character knows they are living in a time loop but only Julianna, Colt, and several minor characters retain memories of the events in each loop.
-This results in the Visionaries and the Eternalist acting lightheartedly because nothing they do has consequences when each day resets anew.
+This results in the Visionaries and the Eternalists acting lightheartedly because nothing they do has consequences when each day resets anew.
 Despite the initial hostile tension, Julianna and Colt gradually grow close to each other because they were the only characters with persistent memories.
 The developers had to make Colt amnesiac so he will learn alongside the player.
 According to Bakaba, Julianna wants to stop Colt from breaking the loop but did not want him to stop trying.
 The interactions between Colt and Julianna are based around the films of Quentin Tarantino.
 Julianna's prominence as a character was introduced fairly late in the development; her role was initially comparable to the other Visionaries.
 The Visionaries were given strong, thoroughly developed personalities and backstories; however, they were designed so the player doesn't feel remorse at killing them.
 They do not have character arcs because the game is set in a time loop.
 The development team used several narrative tools to aid storytelling because the game does not have extensive cutscenes.
 Floating thoughts are Colt's thoughts from previous loop interactions, and were designed as a cheap way to provide gameplay hints and add to the mood.
 While the developers initially avoided having Colt talk to himself, playtesters felt this helped players to better follow the story, and the studio further developed Colt as a talkative person.

 Deathloops narrative was inspired by a number of films.
 Besides time-travel and time-loop films like Groundhog Day, Edge of Tomorrow (2014) and the Back to the Future trilogy, the game was also influenced by the French comedy La Colle (2017) and The Fourth Dimension (2012).
 Films like The Running Man (1987), The Warriors (1979), The Wicker Man (1973), Under the Volcano (1984), and Dark City (1998) inspired the plot of a solitary man working to solve a mystery in an isolated location while being hunted.
 Colt's appearance heavily draws from Denzel Washington's character in The Book of Eli (2010), while his motives are based around the character Snake Plissken from Escape from New York (1981), and some gadgets were inspired by the James Bond series.
 Deathloop is set in the Dishonored universe, though Arkane and Bethesda avoided positioning Deathloop as a Dishonored spin-off because it has a standalone story and characters.